joshianirudh/DataAnalyticsProject/README.md

 Forecasting.ipynb : Use various time series forecasting models to predict GDP.

-FBProphet.ipynb : Time series forecasting use the FBProphet library of Facebook.
+FBProphet.ipynb : Time series forecasting using the FBProphet library of Facebook.

 ## Our Dataset